taoteh1221/Slideshow_Crypto_Ticker/README.txt

+When you've finished setting up everything, reboot to activate the ticker with this command: sudo reboot

 ## ONLY RUN BELOW COMMANDS IF YOU HAVE A "goodtft LCD-show" LCD screen:

 sudo apt update && sudo apt upgrade